OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.6/migrating-data-from-octopus-2.6-to-3.x.md

 By default we migrate everything from your backup including all historical data.
 You can use the `maxage=` argument when executing the migrator to limit the number of days to keep.
 For example: `maxage=90` will keep 90 days of historical data ignoring anything older.

-The migration process can optionally be executed via command line as described below
+The migration process can optionally be executed via command lineÂ as described below

 **Usage**